 For this review I used the criteria from episode 108 of The Wired Homeschool: How to Choose the Best Tablet for Homeschooling.
 I’ve found that the Amazon Fire 7 Tablet with Alexa still fulfills my prerequisites when buying a tablet.

-Here’s a quite rundown of my thoughts.
+Here’s a quick rundown of my thoughts.
 Listen to the entire episode for full details.

 We primarily use these tablets for entertainment.
 The kids play games, make videos, and watch Netflix with them.
 We also include some educational games on the devices.